TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SymfonyExpressionLanguage/Index.rst

 Evaluation of single expressions is then initiated calling :php:`$myResolver->evaluate()`.
-While TypoScript casts the return value to :php:`bool`, symfony expression evaluation can potentially return :php:`mixed`.
+While TypoScript casts the return value to :php:`bool`, Symfony expression evaluation can potentially return :php:`mixed`.

 .. index::